VictoriaBastos/VictoriaBastos/README.md

 Hello World, I'm Victoria 🙌

 I'm studying Frontend development with Alura.
-\n🎥 From movies scripts to script.js, I have a background in audiovisual.
+🎥 From movies scripts to script.js, I have a background in audiovisual.
 💻 Looking forwards to find my first job in tecnology!